bobaseb/energetically-coherent-computation/index.md

 - irreducibility of
 - relationship to third-person description

+Flexible citizenship
+- cognitive demands of
+- cultural framework integration
+- patterns of coherence in
+- transnational adaptation

 Framerate illusion
 - in global unity of consciousness
 - partial illusoriness of global unity